Pricing, bundling, and driver behavior in crowdsourced delivery: Computational study

 \subsubsection{Sensitivity to driver to task ratio}

 \cref{fig:driver_all_metrics} shows that acceptance probabilities remain relatively stable when the driver-to-task ratio exceeds 0.1.
 The only two exceptions are the steeper drop from 0.1 to 0.2, and in the case of Class 3.
 The former may be linked to the median bundle size of 5 which suggests that no efficient distribution of tasks to bundles exist when the driver to task ratio is 0.1.
 The steeper decrease in the case of Class 3 is mainly caused by the lower base acceptance probability of the class in combination with an overall lower mean compensation paid as more drivers become available, as \cref{fig:driver_compensation} shows.
 Similar to the case above when increasing the number of tasks, a higher driver to task ratio increases the likelihood of finding drivers better suited for the same bundle, allowing the system to offer lower compensation while still securing acceptance.
 The figures also clearly demonstrate that as the number of tasks and the ratio between drivers and tasks increase, offers with lower detours are consistently made to drivers across all classes.
 As we will see in \cref{sec:results:sensitivity:behavioral}, in the case of mixed-class instances, bundles can be offered to other classes more easily and for a lower compensation.
-Thus, Class 3 receives less attractive bundles, leading to an even lower acceptance probability.
+Thus, Class 3 receives less attractive bundles, leading to an even lower acceptance probability. \blue{Finally, we observe that the confidence bands for acceptance probability and (to a lesser extent) bundle size and compensation widen more markedly for Class~3 than for the other classes This pattern reinforces that Class~3 is deprioritized and is utilized opportunistically, receiving a more diverse set of offers than the other classes.
+In contrast, the detour bands for Classes~1 and~2 shrink as the driver-per-task ratio increases, further reflecting this prioritization structure.}